Victoria Canal: 2021–2024: Elegy

+2025–present: Slowly, It Dawns

+On January 17, 2025, Canal released her first full-length album, Slowly, It Dawns.
+In a review of the album, The Guardian said the album marketed her as "neither out-and-out pop star nor radio-friendly balladeer but something altogether more fluid".
+To promote the album, she embarked on a headline tour across the United States and the United Kingdom.
+At the first tour stop, the Kennedy Center, in February 2025, she went viral for wearing an anti-Trump shirt and broke the record for viewership of a Kennedy Center livestream.

 Tours

 Canal has supported the tours of Emily King, JP Saxe, Tall Heights, Leslie Odom Jr., Teddy Swims and Michael Franti.

 In 2022, she launched her debut headline tour in support of her EP Elegy, including stops in Los Angeles, New York, London and Amsterdam.
 In the summer of 2023, Canal opened for Hozier on his Unreal Unearth Tour across Europe and the UK.
+She did her second headline tour in 2025 for Slowly, It Dawns.

-Acting
+Acting career

 Canal made her acting debut in December 2022, playing the leading role of Ciela in episode 8 of season 2 of Little America on Apple TV+.
 The show was written by Lee Eisenberg, Kumail Nanjiani, and Emily V. Gordon.

-Representation
+Personal life

-Canal is a bisexual woman with a disability, and sees her position as one of strength, resilience, determination, and hope.
-She told HuffPost, "I've always seen [my identity] as a unique opportunity, really.
+Canal is a disabled bisexual woman.
+Regarding her disability, she told HuffPost, "I've always seen [my identity] as a unique opportunity, really.
 I used to shy away from the word ['disabled'] and all the things it implied.
 But as I've grown up and lived a few more years, I've met a community of people who embody strength.
 'Disabled,' to me, actually has a totally different connotation."

-Brand partnerships

-In collaboration with her single "Drama", Canal partnered with Nike on the Jordan FlyEase, a sneaker designed for athletes with disabilities.
+She has said she doesn't want to be known for her disability because "I don’t want to be reduced to one thing about me that doesn’t really have anything to do with my craft."